swyxio/sw-yx.github.io/_posts/2018-02-23-rxjs-api-according-to-me.md

 - Subscription: e.g. `const subscription = observable.subscribe(console.log)`
 - Execution: the code inside `Rx.Observable.create(function (observer) {...})` which calls `observer.next()` and possibly `observer.error()` and `observer.complete()`.
 Essentially this is "manual" implementation of the observable, and could be supplanted by all the inbuilt operators rxjs provides.
 - Disposal: e.g. `subscription.unsubscribe()` to cancel execution

+# Stop reading and go learn operators

+You really get good when you learn some basic [Types of Operators](http://reactivex.io/rxjs/manual/overview.html#categories-of-operators).

 # handy tricks